A journey of discovery and delight

 Explore Linz by foot: Join a local guide on a walking tour to discover the balance between the city’s vibrant history and contemporary living.

 Mauthausen WWII Concentration Camp: Venture out of the city to Mauthausen’s former concentration camp that housed more than 190,000 people between 1938 and 1945, during the reign of the National Socialist party.
-Learn about the conditions and treatment that the prisoners lived under during this sombre tour.
+Learn about the terrible conditions that the prisoners lived under during this sombre tour.

-Linzertorte Baking Class For something light-hearted, join a cooking class to make your very own Linzer Torte.
-Learn about the 400-year history of this iconic tart, baked using handmade short crust pastry, red currant jam and almonds.
+Linzer Torte Tasting: For something light-hearted, join a cooking class in one of the cities oldest cafes to taste the famous Linzer Torte.
+Hear the 400-year history of this iconic tart, baked using handmade short crust pastry, red currant jam and almonds.

 This afternoon and evening are at leisure.
-If you’re feeling adventurous, strap on your walking shoes to hike to Postlingberg Church, perched high above the city.
-Then re-board your Scenic Space-Ship where you may wish to relax in the exclusive Salt Therapy Lounge, which provides natural anti-viral, anti-inflammatory and anti-bacterial properties.
+If you’re feeling adventurous, lace up your walking shoes to hike to Postlingberg Church, perched high above the city or perhaps explore the city’s local nightlife with many galleries and museums open after dark or wander and appreciate the glistening skyline.

 Freechoice:

-Paddling on the River Inn: Take in this region from a different perspective as you paddle down the Inn River in a kayak past charming villages, ancient castles and historic bridges, crossing between Germany and Austria.
+Paddling on the River Inn: Take in this region from a different perspective as you paddle down the River Inn past charming villages, ancient castles and historic bridges, crossing between Germany and Austria.

 Cross border cycling: Travel further afield on a guided e-bike ride along the Inn River, during which you will cross the border from Germany to Austria.
-Cycle through charming towns and admire the spectacular views of the region.
+Cycle through charming towns, viewing local life and admire the spectacular views of the region.

-Boasting a staggering 2,000-year history, Regensburg has one of Germany’s best preserved medieval town centres, with more than 900 of its Romanesque and Gothic buildings UNESCO World Heritage listed.
+You will arrive in Regensburg after lunch today.
+Boasting a staggering 2,000-year history, Regensburg has one of Germany’s best preserved Medieval town centres, with more than 900 of its Romanesque and Gothic buildings listed as World Heritage sites.
 Within its narrow laneways, the city lays claim to having the highest concentration of bars in the country.
-Regensburg is also fringed by the Bavarian Forest, home to hundreds of kilometres of hiking trails and deer, wild boar, fox and otter.

 Freechoice:

-Enjoy a selection of Scenic Freechoice touring activities to choose from:
+Today, Regensburg offers a selection of Scenic Freechoice activities to choose from:

-This morning you will be sailing towards Bavaria’s second-largest city, Nuremberg, arriving after lunch.
-The city is dominated by one of the most significant imperial forts of the Holy Roman Empire, the 12th century Imperial Castle, has an Old Town that is protected by an ancient city wall, and also hosts the most enchanting Christmas Markets every year.
+Arrive in Nuremberg today.
+The city is dominated by one of the most significant imperial forts of the Holy Roman Empire, the 12th century Imperial Castle, which was the preferred residence of German kings.

 Freechoice: